johnl28/rpg/README.md

 # ⚔️ The First Dungeon ⚔️

 The First Dungeon is an RPG game project for Computing Practice Module, University of Plymouth.
-Coded in HTML, CSS and, JavaScript using [PixiJS](https://pixijs.com/ "PixiJS Homepage") for 2D rendering.
+Coded in HTML, CSS, and JavaScript using [PixiJS](https://pixijs.com/ "PixiJS Homepage") for 2D rendering.